shelleyolivia/learn-tutorials/network-documentation/avalanche/tutorials/create-a-dex-with-avalanche.md

 ```
 ## Create and unlock an account on the C-Chain

-When deploying smart contracts to the C-Chain, the truffle will default to the first available account provided by your C-Chain client as `the from` the address used during migrations.
+When deploying smart contracts to the C-Chain, Truffle will default to the first available account provided by your C-Chain client as the `from` address used during migrations.

 Truffle has a very useful console that we can use to interact with the blockchain and our contract.
 Open the console:
 ```